 Inspire, Guide and Encourage

-Keiki Early Learning’s Three Plus School Readiness Program is designed specifically for children from approximately 3 to 5 years, and is available to Kindy children in all of our services.
-We also have a dedicated Three Plus program based at Mindarie Primary School in a purpose built classroom, with a beautiful grassed garden and age-appropriate play equipment.
+We also have a dedicated three plus program based at Mindarie Primary School in a purpose built classroom, with a beautiful grassed garden and age-appropriate play equipment.

 Providing the Skills to Flourish at School

-Research shows that a high quality Three Plus Kindy or School Readiness Program, such as the one at Keiki Early Learning, is vital to children.
-We incorporate the Australian-developed PALS Play and Learning to Socialise program which gives them a chance to play with other children, to work in groups, to take turns and to have conversations.
+Research shows that a high quality three plus kindy or school readiness program, such as the one at Keiki Early Learning, is vital to children.
+We encourage children to play with others, to work in groups, to take turns and to have conversations.
 All of these experiences prepare them with the social skills that they will use for the rest of their lives.